 - Charges a Foreign Transaction Fee.
 This card comes with a 3% foreign transaction fee – a real bummer if you travel internationally with any frequency.
 Discover it and Capital One Quicksilver both lack foreign transaction fees.

 - Has a Penalty APR.
-The Susan G. Komen Card has a 29.99% penalty APR.
+The Susan G. Komen Card charges penalty interest.
 That’s a big problem for people who occasionally miss their statement due dates, as Bank of America reserves the right to impose penalty interest indefinitely after missed payments.
 Chase Freedom and Discover it both eschew penalty interest.

 - No Credit Score or Credit-Building Tools.
 The Susan G. Komen Credit Card doesn’t provide you with a free credit score in your monthly statement or online account dashboard.
 It also doesn’t have any credit-building tools to speak of.
 All the Discover it-branded cash back cards offer free FICO scores, while Capital One Quicksilver comes with free FICO scores and useful credit-building tools.